-Drum smokers are extremely fuel efficient, with burning times much longer than other types of smokers and grills.
+Drum smokers are extremely fuel-efficient, with burning times much longer than other types of smokers and grills.
 It’s not uncommon to see a 12lb batch of coal last close to 20 hours cooking at 250°F (121°C).
 This doesn’t just make using them easier, but also makes long term fuel costs very cheap.

-These types of smoker are extremely lightweight, which makes them perfect for taking out on the road.
+These types of smokers are extremely lightweight, which makes them perfect for taking out on the road.
 If you want something easy for camp or RV smoking, then a barrel cooker could be the way to go.